TNieminen/devops/vh4/README.md

 - Since both httpserv and api service need to be online and heroku only allows one external connection per instance we'll deploy these on separate instances and they can communicate via http.
   - I could even just split each instance to their own dyno so we  can scale them independently.
 Either use heroku API or drop down to bash and use Heroku CLI https://devcenter.heroku.com/articles/platform-api-reference
 - Communication between API gateway and the rest of the services will be done via RabbitMQ
+- wanted to use Dockerfile.* type deploys with heroku container --recursive mode, but since we have to have two overlapping API services we can't do that, hence we need to cd to each subdir and do a normal deploy against a local Dockerfile
 -
 # TODO
 - [ ] And hot code reloading to all scripts
 - [ ] Allow development without a Docker environment